yarnpkg/rfcs/text/0000-cli-audio-alerts.md

 **TBD**: Hierarchial/numeric alert levels

 # Unanswered questions
 See Alternatives subsections.
 Also: Progress-event alerts?
+Is it actually impossible to output both JSON and console reporting in parallel without reimplementing `ConsoleReporter`?